Lebanon Real Estate and Homes For SaleCity

 When it comes to crime, Lebanon is quite safe and uneventful.
 This area is suburban and quite placid with a family-friendly attitude.
 Compared to the city of Nashville, Lebanon is a wonderful place to raise a family.

 Cost of Living in Lebanon

-The cost of living in Lebanon is on-par with the rest of the U.S. and considered 5% less expensive by Areavibes.
-Overall, Lebanon is less expensive than other cities surrounding Nashville-proper.
-Although, housing prices in Lebanon continue to rise and more development comes to this small city.
+The cost of living in Lebanon is on-par with the rest of the U.S. Overall, Lebanon is less expensive than other cities surrounding Nashville-proper.
+Although, housing prices in Lebanon continue to rise as more development comes to this small city.

 - Education costs 3.60% more than the national average.

 - Entertainment costs 1.90% more than the national average.

 - Food costs 0.60% more than the national average.

 - In Lebanon utilities costs 0.90% less than the national average.

 - Healthcare costs 3% less than the national average.

 Overall, Lebanon’s cost of living is 1.60% more expensive than the national average.